Nicholas Vasallo

 Nicholas Roy Vasallo (born October 28, 1979) is an American composer.
-In 1997, Vasallo graduated from Monte Vista High School in Danville, California, where he began his musical career as an electric guitarist and vocalist in a hardcore band called Y.F.H. (which later became Antagony).
-He has been credited as being the father of a genre of extreme metal called deathcore.
-Vasallo has since evolved from a rock musician into an award-winning composer and professor of music.
+In 1997, Vasallo graduated from Monte Vista High School in Danville, California, where he began his musical career as a guitarist and vocalist in a hardcore band called Y.F.H., later Antagony.
+He has been credited as being the father of extreme metal genre deathcore.
+Vasallo has since evolved from a metal musician into an award-winning composer and professor of music.
 He is best known for his compositions combining heavy metal sounds and aesthetics with experimental classical techniques.
-He has released three albums containing his compositions with different independent labels.
-His music is published by Santa Barbara Music Publishers and released by Innova Recordings.
+He has released four albums containing his compositions with different independent labels.
+His music is published by Santa Barbara Music Publishers and released by Neuma Records and Innova Recordings.
 Vasallo is of Filipino and Taiwanese descent.

 Biography

 Vasallo graduated from Diablo Valley College with an AA in music industry studies in 2003, and California State University, East Bay with a BA in music composition in 2007.
 As a Chancellor's Fellow at University of California, Santa Cruz, Vasallo completed his MA in 2009 and subsequently went on to finish his DMA in 2011 as a President's Fellow.
 His teachers included David Evan Jones, Paul Nauert, David Cope, Hi-Kyung Kim, Frank La Rocca, Jeffrey Miller, Rafael Hernandez, Ken Ueno, and Francois Rose.

 He was an assistant professor at California State Polytechnic University, Pomona; lecturer at California State University, East Bay, Gavilan College, University of California, Santa Cruz, and Los Medanos College.
 Vasallo is the director of music industry studies at Diablo Valley College.
 Vasallo is also a passionate martial artist, he practices Jiu Jitsu and teaches Muay Thai Kickboxing at Danville Jiu Jitsu, Wrestling, and Kickboxing.
 He is also the creator and head instructor of the Muay Thai program at Global Martial Arts University.